Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Note that this only assures that the sound card input is protected, not that you will get an accurate measurement.
 Measurements are only accurate up to the LED threshold.
 (But see below.)

 You could use this same procedure for a higher voltage range.
 However, this simple formula ignores the effective input resistance of the sound card, which is typically in the 50,000 ohm (50k) range.
-That resistance R2, together with R1, make up a voltage divider that reduces the signal seen by the sound card.
+That resistance Rz, together with R1, make up a voltage divider that reduces the signal seen by the sound card.
+(Ignore for a moment the capacitive component Cz.)

 For example, suppose R1 is 10k to handle inputs up to about 200 volts.
 (CAUTION: See below!)
 If the input impedance is 50k, then the voltage to the sound card is reduced by the fraction: